There are a number of tax advantages for which UCLA Extension students may be eligible. These include:

 Some educational expenses, including such incidental costs as books, meals, lodging, and travel, might be tax deductible.
 To learn if your fee payments are deductible, consult with a relevant state or federal tax agency.

-, navigate to MyExtension then to Account Profile to update your record with SSN, or print, complete then mail an
+, navigate to MyExtension then to Edit Profile to update your record with SSN, or print, complete, then mail an

 IRS Form W-9S

 to UCLA Extension Records Office, 10995 Le Conte Room 113, Los Angeles, CA 90024.
 We will provide a reminder to students whose records do not include SSN each December.
 To view your payment history for the prior year, to print view or change the mailing address for your 1098-T, or to identify a parent who may claim you as a dependent, visit 1098t.com or call toll free: (877) 467-3821.
 See